ohler55/ojg/design.md

 ### Generic Data (`gen` package)

-What better way to make generic type fast than to just define generic types from simple types and then define methods on those types.
+What better way to make generic type fast than to just define generic types from simple Go types and then add methods on those types.
 A `gen.Int` is just an `int64` and a `gen.Array` is just a `[]gen.Node`.
 With that approach there are no extra allocations.